Introduction

 What is Compliance Management?

-Compliance management is the process of monitoring and assessing an organization’s systems to ensure they are in line with industry standards and regulations.
-Effective compliance management can help organizations avoid fines, protect their reputation, and reduce legal risks.
+Compliance management is the ongoing process of monitoring and evaluating systems to ensure that organizations adhere to relevant laws, regulations, and industry and security standards.
+Effective compliance helps organizations mitigate risks, protect their reputation, and avoid costly penalties.

 Holistically, an organization’s compliance management program helps facilitate and represent the organization’s workplace culture, values, and reputation, as well as its broad business risks.
 Noncompliance and its potential to harm relationships with employees, partners, customers, and the market is a significant risk that should be viewed within the scope of an organization’s risk management approach.
 And as part of a broader GRC program, with deep connections across governance, risk management, and compliance, program leaders can gain unprecedented risk visibility, reporting, and actionability.
 In an increasingly volatile world, best practices necessitate increased data sharing, centralized management, and program performance measures and accountability.